inet-framework/inet-tutorials/configurator/doc/step1.rst

 with a 2-bit host identifier would have sufficed.
-However, the configurator doesn't assign addresses where the host identifier is all-zeros or all-ones (as they commonly refer to the subnet itself and to the subnet broadcast address.)
+However, the configurator doesn't assign addresses where the host identifier is all-zeros or all-ones (as they commonly refer to the subnet itself and the subnet broadcast address.)

 Sources: :download:`omnetpp.ini <../omnetpp.ini>`,
 :download:`ConfiguratorA.ned <../ConfiguratorA.ned>`